NewsFront RangeBoulder

 Tony Kovaleski

-He requested a five-day motions hearing take place in February of 2026 to accommodate their DNA expert’s availability and said the date was necessary for some upcoming motions.
+He requested a five-day motions hearing to take place in February 2026 to accommodate their DNA expert’s availability and said the date was necessary for some upcoming motions.

-When asked by the judge what motions would be filed by the defense, Frank said he would plan on filing a motion to dismiss the case based on “outrageous government conduct.”
+When asked by the judge what motions would be filed, Frank said he planned to file a motion to dismiss the case based on “outrageous government conduct.”